How Three Entomologists Found Careers in Industry

 Frankie says, “Don’t ever think the door is closed.
 You must leave your comfort zone to grab opportunities.
 You must know that not everything is going to go smoothly, but remember that good things can come out of those things that don’t work out so well!”

 What advice can you offer for those seeking a job in industry?

 “A hiring manager wants to see you are more than one-dimensional, so actively seek out opportunities to build key skills such as leadership, communication, and presenting by volunteering for positions on committees and presenting your research at conferences.
 Exhibit teamwork skills and broaden your breadth of knowledge by taking on side projects with people outside your field of expertise.
-On interview day, be confident and, most importantly, be familiar with your strengths, skills and weaknesses,” Fran says.
+On interview day, be confident and, most importantly, be familiar with your strengths, skills and weaknesses,” Frankie says.

 Many students ask what it takes to succeed in life.
 The components for success are similar across all institutions, domains, and systems.
-Ted, Cara, and Fran share three key elements in their career narratives: passion for the subject, determination to see the task to the end, and advocacy by mentors who support them.
+Ted, Cara, and Frankie share three key elements in their career narratives: passion for the subject, determination to see the task to the end, and advocacy by mentors who support them.
 Depending on the individual, you will need different amounts of each element to push you through obstacles, and rarely does one succeed alone.
 Be deliberate in choosing your next step.
 Recognize that the work environment you choose can hinder or facilitate your success.
 Take the time to build and develop your networks of allies and mentors who care about you as a person and as a colleague with a successful career.
 And always remember that a rejection is not the end of the world, but an opportunity to improve and grow stronger.

 Mohammad Amir Aghaee is a research entomologist with Bayer U.S.